EddieAbbondanzio/eddieabbondanz.io/content/post/tools/hf-30-5-lid-lock-delete-mod/index.md

 5. Now open up every drawer about 2" (be careful not to open them too much or your cart may tip if it's loaded!) and then pull the locking mechanisms up and out of the cart.
 ![](./images/7.jpg)
 ![](./images/8.jpg)
-6. Plop the new plugs can be into place.
+6. Plop the new plugs into place.
 I noticed there was some variations in the locking mechanism between both of my carts (I have an early gen 2 and a late gen 2) so this may not work for gen 1 or gen 3 carts.
 The rear plugs were designed for the late gen 2 cart where the locking mechanism brace is trapezoid like but the plugs can still be used in early gen 2 carts by flipping them 180*.
 ![](./images/9.jpg)
 7. (Optional) Cut out a new drawer liner to cover the plugs, and also install the lock cylinder delete if desired.
 ![](./images/10.jpg)